NRCDV Board of Directors

 Pamela Jacobs, Chief Executive Officer

-Pamela Jacobs, JD joined NRCDV as our new Chief Executive Officer in March 2024.
+Pamela Jacobs, JD, joined NRCDV as our new Chief Executive Officer in March 2024.
 Pamela is a passionate and experienced leader who has served in the field of sexual and domestic violence prevention and advocacy for over 20 years, most recently as the Executive Director of the New Jersey Coalition to End Domestic Violence.
-She is an attorney, advocate, author, and trainer who has provided extensive training to multidisciplinary professionals nationwide on how to improve our response to, and ultimately prevent, domestic and sexual violence.
+She is an attorney, advocate, author, and trainer who has provided extensive training to multidisciplinary professionals nationwide on how to improve our response to, and ultimately prevent domestic and sexual violence.
 Her career has included training military leadership on transforming their response to survivors; providing legal services to survivors in immigration and family law proceedings; and advocating for survivors in court, the media, and the legislature.
 Pamela has published several articles as well as a book, The Empowered Advocate, on these topics.
-Throughout her career, she has focused on creating spaces that are inclusive and equitable, for both survivors and advocates.
+Throughout her career, she has focused on creating inclusive and equitable spaces for survivors and advocates.
 As a survivor of abuse and homelessness herself, Pamela is committed to ensuring all survivors – especially those who are the most marginalized – have access to the resources and support they need and deserve.
 Pamela holds a Juris Doctorate from Washburn University School of Law in Kansas and a bachelor’s from Lincoln University in Missouri.
 Her daughter grew up in this movement and recently graduated from Eastern Carolina University.
 Pamela lives outside Philadelphia with her partner and their rescued pets.

 Fatima Jayoma, Training and Technical Assistance Specialist